nodamu/visitors-app-kubernetes-operator/README.md

 ## Visitors App Operator

-* This is an example operator to learn how to build custom controller to manage as stateful application on kubernetes
+* This is an example operator to learn how to build custom controller to manage stateful application on kubernetes
 * Manages a basic React, Django, MySQL app

 ### Installation